saskialein/blog-website/README.md

 <br />
 <br />

-*The development of this page is still in progress.*
+*The development of this page is still in progress...
+And the design will most likely change as well.*

 ## Technologies
 * Gatsby